Bible translation is an incredible ministry, essential to the purposes of God and for His church as it expands to the ends of the earth.

 The United Bible Society has created a helpful site titled Translation Insights and Perspectives.
 If you search for a given verse and read the relevant article such as for Mark 15:23, you’ll see that translators are encourage to follow the example of various functional equivalence or meaning-based translations.
 They may also be warned about being too close to the source text and producing a translation not fully comprehensible or clear to the intended readers.

-Furthermore, the development of Muslim Idiom translations and cultural adaptations such as the First Nation Version show that there is no limit on how much information may be added to a translation.
+Finally, the development of Muslim Idiom translations and cultural adaptations such as the First Nation Version show that there is no longer any limit on how much information may be added to a translation.

 In Conclusion